josh-flatt/cs350/Documents/Milestone-1/Design/Report.md

-# Engineering Report
+# Engineering Report - Evan Duffield

-## Milestone 1 - Design - Mark Seaman
+## Milestone 1 - Design - Evan Duffield

 * What did I do?
-    * Decided on technology and tools for Ghost Writer
+    * Worked with team on preferred tech stack
-    * Setup dev tools and train team
+    * Decided on technology and tools for LinkedIn clone
-    * Work with team
+    * Setup dev tools and readme for team
 * What will I do?
 Design for Milestone 2
-    * Integrate Open AI into app
+    * Link our GitHub repository to an AWS server
 * What challenges do I have?
-    * Need to get an Open AI key
+    * Need to setup AWS accounts for groupmembers
 * Engineering investment
-    * I spent about 10 hours on Design for Milestone 1
+    * I spent about 6 hours on Design for Milestone 1
-    * Our team met for 0 hours (I'm working alone)
+    * Our team met for 2 hours
 * 5-minute Video Demo
-    * I may record a video later but am skipping it for now
+    * Video is linked as a txt in the Design markdown file